javacert/oca/README.md

     1) Multiple inheritance of state includes ability to inherit instance fields from multiple classes.
     2) Multiple inheritance of type includes ability to implement multiple interfaces and/or ability to extend from multiple classes.
     3) Java supports multiple type inheritance but not multiple state inheritance.
+    4) If you see a class implementing 2 or more interfaces, then assume this illustrates Java's support for multiple inheritance of type.
 - Widening conversions are:
     1) From a byte to a short, an int, a long, a float, or a double
     2) From a short to an int, a long, a float, or a double